 - Consuming inadequately

-Your child might have abdominal pain for numerous factors.
+Your child might have lower abdominal pain for numerous factors.
 It can be hard to know what is going on when your child has abdominal pain.
 Most of the time, there is nothing seriously incorrect.
 But sometimes, it can be a sign that there is something serious and your child requires healthcare.

-Your child most likely is having abdominal pain from something that is not life threatening.
+Your child most likely is having lower abdominal pain from something that is not life threatening.
 For example, your child might have:

 - Food allergic reaction or intolerance